SENERGY-Platform/analytics-operator-cyclecounter/README.md

 ## Outputs

 * DayTimestamp (string): String representation of the timestamp of the end of the current day
-* DayCount (int): Number of cycles detected this day
+* DayCount (float): Number of cycles detected this day
 * MonthTimestamp (string): String representation of the timestamp of the end of the current month
-* MonthCount (int): Number of cycles detected this month
+* MonthCount (float): Number of cycles detected this month
 * YearTimestamp (string): String representation of the timestamp of the end of the current year
-* YearCount (int): Number of cycles detected this year
+* YearCount (float): Number of cycles detected this year

 ## Configs